gnafit/gna/CONTRIBUTING.md

 # Code style

 * Two space indentation, no tabs.
-* Class members shold start with 'm_'.
+* Class members should start with 'm_'.
+* Class methods are called with explicit `this->method()` to distinguish them from static functions.
+* Composite names follow camelCaseAgreement.
 * TBD :)